rlercier/isocar2g1/README.md

 Description
 --

-This repository contains Magma code for computing isogenies between two elliptic curves in finite of characteristic 2.
+This repository contains Magma code for computing isogenies between two elliptic curves in finite fields of characteristic 2.

 Prerequisites